jordansissel/fpm/docs/cli-reference.rst

 * ``--deb-changelog FILEPATH``
     - Add FILEPATH as debian changelog
 * ``--deb-compression COMPRESSION``
-    - The compression type to use, must be one of gz, bzip2, xz, none.
+    - The compression type to use, must be one of gz, bzip2, xz, zst, none.
+* ``--deb-compression-level [0-9]``
+    - Select a compression level.
+0 is none or minimal.
+9 is max compression.
 * ``--deb-config SCRIPTPATH``
     - Add SCRIPTPATH as debconf config file.
 * ``--deb-custom-control FILEPATH``